system-er/Godot3DInterpreter/README.md

 CLEAN - clear all
 PENCOLOR number number number - the numbers should be 0-255, also you can type RANDOM then a random number is generated
 BACKGROUND number number number - backgroundcolor, the numbers should be 0-255, also you can type RANDOM then a random number is generated
-CAMERA number number number - move the camera relativ, CAMERA 0 0 100 moves the camera +100 Z
+CAMERA number number number - move the camera relativ, CAMERA 0 0 100 moves the camera +100 Z, look for example interpreterprogram  procedure.g3i
 MESH meshnamestring number - draws a mesh (godot MeshInstance3D) with size n, example MESH "SPHERE 30
    possible meshes are SPHERE, BOX, TORUS, CAPSULE, CYLINDER, PLANE, QUAD, PRISM